N3-06 · Adding a New Brand to the Engine

 accessibilityLevel: 'AA',

-// Interaction decomposition (since 3.9.0) — omit to keep system-scale (legacy default)
+// Interaction decomposition — omit to keep the default (system-scale)

 // interaction: {